-Neither photography nor videography is permitted within the Cornell Law Library without the express permission of the Access Services & Outreach Librarian, Arial Scotese.
-Ms. Scotese may be contacted at 607-255-0980 or email@example.com.
+Neither photography nor videography is permitted within the Cornell Law Library without the express permission of the Access Services & Outreach Librarian, Ariel Scotese.
+Ms. Scotese may be contacted at 607-255-0980 or firstname.lastname@example.org.

 Photos and videos intended for internal Cornell purposes shall be approved directly by the Law Library.
 Photos and videos intended for external purposes shall additionally be approved by Cornell Law School Communications.
 Use of photographic or film equipment within the Law Library: